-This is because God says that when we sin sexually it is different from all other sin because we sin against our own body:
+When we sin sexually, God says it is different from all other sins because we sin against our own body:

 Flee sexual immorality.
 Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body.
 Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?1 Corinthians 6:18-19

-In Paul’s warning about sickness and physical death, he is saying these diseases are in the body.
+In Paul’s warning about sickness and physical death, he says these diseases are in the body.

 The context of the teaching concerning the Lord’s supper is Paul’s concern over division in the body of Christ: